 In May 2014, the Department for Communications, Energy and Natural Resources (the "Department") published a Green Paper on Energy Policy, commencing a public consultation process on the future of energy policy in Ireland for the medium to long-term.
 The White Paper on Ireland's Transition to a Low Carbon Energy Future which was published in December 2015 (the "White Paper") sets out the Irish energy policy for the coming years.
 It reaffirms the Government's commitment to the three energy policy pillars of security of supply, competitiveness and sustainability, and also the important contribution that energy policy makes to facilitating economic growth and job creation.
-It also highlights: (i) the importance of the citizen in having an input to energy related developments in their areas as well as an input into wider energy policy; (ii) continuing to provide certainty for investors as well as positioning Ireland to be at the heart of innovation for the high-tech solutions that will enable it to move away from dependence on fossil fuels.
+It also highlights: (i) the importance of the citizen in having an input to energy related developments in their areas as well as an input into wider energy policy; (ii) continuing to work towards a largely decarbonised energy system by 2050; and (iii) continuing to provide certainty for investors as well as positioning Ireland to be at the heart of innovation for the high-tech solutions that will enable it to move away from dependence on fossil fuels.
 The White Paper sets out a clear shift in policy from an energy system that to date has been almost exclusively Government and utility led, to one where citizens and communities are actively encouraged to participate in energy renewable generation, distribution.